Arbely-Lab/CENP-A_DiMeLo_CutandRUN/README.md

 # O-Sullivan-2026
 # Code for Epigenetic Modification at Chromosome Ends
 ## Overview
-This repository contains scripts used to analyze CENP-A CUT&RUN data, mod_extract for extracting modifications, and DiMeLo-seq analysis.
+This repository contains scripts used to analyze CENP-A CUT&RUN data, modification extraction using mod_extract, and DiMeLo-seq analysis.